 layer takes to spread.

-- Show students pictures of volcanoes.
+- Show students pictures or videos of volcanoes.
 You may use

 the pictures enclosed or pictures of volcanoes.
 Display them for your